-These are all likely to be more relevant in a low private saving context and need to be leavened for some partial Ricardian private saving offset behavior, account for the extent and duration of foreign capital inflows and any feedback effects on spending and taxes.

-Finally, the TV is that the incidence of the debt falls primarily on younger generations, who will inherit a smaller capital stock and pay higher taxes.
-The equity of the intergenerational transfer varies with the rate of productivity growth.
+These are all likely to be more relevant in a low private saving context, need to be leavened for some partial Ricardian private saving offset behavior (Barro (1974), Boskin and Kotlikoff (1985)) and account for the extent and duration of foreign capital inflows and any feedback effects on spending and taxes.
+Finally, the TV is that the incidence of the debt falls primarily on younger generations, who will inherit a smaller capital stock, lower incomes, and pay higher taxes.
+The equity of the intergenerational transfer from young to old varies with the rate of productivity growth.5